Our Services

 – Cognitive‐behavioral strategies can curb emotional or reward‐driven eating.

 If fluctuations in weight or appetite are abrupt, severe, or accompanied by other troubling symptoms, it's important to get evaluated.
-If you're experiencing unexpected skin reactions—such as widespread pustules or rashes—while adjusting medications or supplements, you can use Ubie's free AI-powered symptom checker to explore whether it might be Acute Generalized Exanthematous Pustulosis (AGEP) or another condition that warrants prompt medical attention.
+When you're experiencing any unusual symptoms alongside your narcolepsy—whether physical changes, unexplained fatigue patterns, or other health concerns—you can use Ubie's free AI-powered symptom checker to help identify what might be happening and determine if you need to speak with a healthcare provider.

 Always speak to a doctor about anything that could be life-threatening or seriously impact your health.
 Your healthcare team can help tailor a plan that addresses both narcolepsy and weight concerns, ensuring you feel more in control of hunger and energy throughout the day.